jackfirth/clojure-primes/README.md

 Toy problem for getting more comfortable with Clojure build tooling and ecosystems.

 To run, clone the repo and `lein run`.
-The default app prints a table with the first 15 primes
+The default app prints a table with the first 15 primes.
+Built with leiningen 2.x, not tested on leiningen 1.x.

 To play around with, clone the repo and `lein repl`, then `(print-prime-table 30)` or however many you want to see.